oscapstone/osc2024/Lab4/Readme.md

 If only run in kernel space, the process and the memory usage can be predicted(usually) thus in this case dynamic memory allocator might be enough.

 ### Why 4KB
 * 4KB is a page frame size for many operating system for mapping virtual memory and alignment.
+(MMU: this size often coincides with the page table entry size used by the processor's Memory Management Unit (MMU).
+This alignment helps optimize the efficiency of hardware memory access.)
 * Tradeoff
     * smaller frame size: less internal fragment problem, but has a larger page table which requires more memory and tranverse time for virtual memory.
     * larger frame size: more internal fragment problem but smaller page table.